-Overall aspect overhead in Tetris is low, accounting for less than 1% of executed bytecodes (see the "Tetris" column in Table 2).
+Overall aspect overhead in Tetris is low, accounting for less than 1% of executed bytecodes (see the Tetris column in figure 5).
 This is further demonstrated by the limited use of aspects with respect to the overall program-advice constitutes only 2% of the program.

 In fact, the WHOLE PROGRAM metrics are dominated by costs external to the application (startup, GUI library code).
-This can be seen in the relative size (Instructions Loaded) of the application versus the whole program, but is also apparent in the APPLICATION ONLY version of the aspect metrics.
-Overhead rises to 7.84%, and is now greater than the cost of the aspect code itself (overhead to advice ratio is 1.09).
+This can be seen in the relative size (INSTRUCTIONS LOADED) of the application versus the whole program, but is also apparent in the APPLICATION ONLY version of the aspect metrics.
+Overhead rises to over 10%, and is now greater than the cost of the aspect code itself (overhead to advice ratio is 1.27).

 Program design in this case limits any apparent overhead.
-Variations in Java library/startup design may change the relative weight of application code, and thus the visibility of this overhead.
+Of course variations in Java library/startup design may change the relative weight of application code, and thus the visibility of this overhead.